JetBrains/teamcity-documentation/topics/search.md

 ### Boolean Operators and Wildcards Support

 You can combine multiple terms with Boolean operators to create more complex search queries.
-In TeamCity, you can use `OR`, `NOT`, `-`.
-The `AND` operator is not recommended — use the white space (equivalent to `OR`) instead.
+TeamCity Search supports the `OR`, `NOT`, and `-` operators.
+The `AND` operator only works in the scope of the same field (for example, `tags:EAP AND tags:Production`).

 When using Boolean operators, type them ALL CAPS.
 * `OR` operator helps fetch the search terms that contain either of the terms you specify in the search field.
 This operator is used by default.